alexanderluna/php/learning_php/README.md

 ## Format HTML

 PHP is used to format HTML and inject dynamic content.
-This archived through a server capable of parsing PHP and the special PHP tag:
+This is archived through a server capable of parsing PHP and the special PHP tag:

 ```php
 // print the version in the browser